SaqibDoullah/invoice-flow/README.md

       rules_version = '2';
       service cloud.firestore {
         match /databases/{database}/documents {
-          // This function checks if the person making the request is the owner of the data. function isOwner(userId) {
-            return request.auth != null && request.auth.uid == userId;
-          }

-          match /users/{userId} {
-            // A user can read and write their own user document (for settings) allow read, write: if isOwner(userId);
+          // A user can read and write their own user document (for settings) match /users/{userId} {
+            allow read, write: if request.auth != null && request.auth.uid == userId;

             // A user can manage their own invoices subcollection match /invoices/{invoiceId} {
-              allow list, read, write, delete: if isOwner(userId);
+              allow read, write, delete: if request.auth != null && request.auth.uid == userId;
             }
+            // Crucially, allow the user to LIST the invoices that belong to them allow list: if request.auth != null && request.auth.uid == userId;
           }
         }
       }
       ```
+      *Note: These rules ensure that a user can only access and manage their own data.
+They can manage their user settings document, and they can perform all actions (including listing) on the invoices within their own subcollection.*

 6.  **Enable Firebase Authentication:**
     - In the Firebase Console, go to **Authentication**.